02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Multi-Agent Yes No

-Important: For organizations considering AI Agents, Security must be a top priority in the decision-making process.
-AI Agents have the ability to access files, run commands, and browse the web on your machine.
-If compromised, the damage can be far more severe than with a typical AI chatbot.
+Important: For organizations considering AI Agents, Security must be a top decision factor.
+Since AI Agents have access to files, can run commands, and browse the web on your machine, a compromise would cause far more damage than with a typical AI Chatbot.

 OpenClaw Security

-OpenClaw's strength lies in its Local-first Architecture -- all data stays on your machine and is not sent anywhere (except when submitted to an LLM for processing).
-However, there are significant vulnerabilities to be aware of:
+OpenClaw's strength is its Local-first Architecture — all data stays on your machine and is not sent anywhere (except when submitted to the LLM for processing).
+However, there are critical vulnerabilities to be aware of:

-• CVE-2026-25253 (CVSS 8.8 -- High severity) -- A Remote Code Execution (RCE) vulnerability was discovered that allows attackers to execute code on your machine remotely, simply by sending a message through a Chat Platform connected to OpenClaw.
+• CVE-2026-25253 (CVSS 8.8 — High Severity) — A Remote Code Execution (RCE) vulnerability allowing attackers to run code on your machine remotely, simply by sending a message through a Chat Platform connected to OpenClaw.

-• 40,000+ Exposed Instances -- Security researchers found over 40,000 OpenClaw instances with their Web UI exposed to the internet without any authentication.
+• 40,000+ Exposed Instances — Security researchers found over 40,000 OpenClaw instances with Web UI exposed to the internet without authentication.

-• Malicious ClawHub Skills -- 341 Skills in ClawHub were found to contain Malicious Code, ranging from stealing API Keys to installing Cryptocurrency Miners.
+• Malicious ClawHub Skills — 341 Skills on ClawHub were found containing hidden Malicious Code, from API Key theft to Cryptocurrency Miner installation.

-• No Sandbox by Default -- OpenClaw runs directly on the host machine with no Isolation Layer.
-If the AI is compromised, the attacker gains full access to the entire system.
+• No Sandbox by Default — OpenClaw runs directly on the machine with no Isolation Layer.
+If the AI is compromised, attackers gain full access to the entire system.

-• API Keys Stored in Plaintext -- API Keys are stored in a JSON file in Plaintext without encryption.
+• API Keys Stored in Plaintext — API Keys are stored in JSON files as Plaintext without encryption.

 Cowork Security

-Cowork uses a Sandbox VM Isolation approach from the start, which is its key security strength:
+Cowork employs a Sandbox VM Isolation approach from the start, which is a key security strength:

-• VM Sandbox -- Cowork runs in a separate Virtual Machine.
-If the AI makes a mistake, it will not affect the host system.
+• VM Sandbox — Cowork runs in a separate Virtual Machine, so if the AI makes an error, it won't affect the host system.

-• Permission-based File Access -- It can only access folders that the user has explicitly authorized.
+• Permission-based File Access — Can only access folders explicitly authorized by the user.

-• Data Sent to Anthropic Servers -- Data processed by Cowork is sent to Anthropic's servers, which may be a concern for organizations that prioritize Data Sovereignty.
+• Data Sent to Anthropic Servers — Data processed by Cowork is sent to Anthropic's servers, which may be a concern for organizations focused on Data Sovereignty.

-• PromptArmor Discovered Prompt Injection Vulnerability -- The security firm PromptArmor discovered a Prompt Injection vulnerability through .docx files that could trick Cowork into performing actions desired by an attacker.
+• PromptArmor Found Prompt Injection Vulnerability — PromptArmor discovered a Prompt Injection vulnerability via .docx files that could trick Cowork into executing attacker-controlled commands.

 Security Comparison Table